ashiqsultan/express-boiler-plate/README.md

-# Simple Express Boiler Plate
+# Simple Express Boiler Plate with MongoDB

 This is a simple boiler plate for developing API using Express JS.
 Since Express doesn't restrict you to a specific directory structure you have the freedom to develop apis in any directory structure you desire.